ianramzy/decentralized-video-chat/README.md

 ![screenshot](public/images/githubpreview.png "Video Calling")

+## Features
+* Screen sharing
+* Auto-scaling video quality
+* No download required, entirely browser based
+* Direct peer to peer connection ensures lowest latency
+* Single use disposable chat rooms

 ## Quick start
-* You will need to have Node.js installed, this project has been tested with Node version 10.X and 12.X but probably works with more versions
+* You will need to have Node.js installed, this project has been tested with Node version 10.X and 12.X
 * Clone this repo
 ```
 git clone https://github.com/ianramzy/decentralized-video-chat